stephenh/stephenh.github.com/drafts/dependency-injection-alternatives.markdown

 In a Spring `ApplicationContext`, all beans have an id.
 This is basically a global variable--granted, scoped to the `ApplicationContext`, so "global" is stretching it, but that is the idea.

-And the "fancy things" is that the global variable is not the object instance itself, but a proxy/reference to the object that can do various things--return a new instance each time ("prototype"), the same instance each time ("singleton"), etc.
+And the "fancy things" is that the global variable is not the object instance itself, but a proxy/reference to the object that can do various things--return a new instance each time ("prototype"), the same instance each time ("singleton"), the same instance per thread ("thread local"), etc.

 The `ApplicationContext` also provides a pseudo-container for starting/stopping resources.